 Karin and I were aboard Seaclusion (80ft sailing catamaran; that sleeps eight guests in 1 King and 3 Queens), built in 2020 by Sunreef.
 We had one of the Queen cabins.
 All the cabins had marble bathrooms, and in the salon, there was a marble centerpiece.

 The other boat, Mariah Princess III (77 ft; sleeps eight guests in 2 Kings and 2 Queens), was built by Lagoon.
-Her interiors had a darker wood finish.
-That’s also a lovely yacht.
+Her interiors had a darker wood finish, and that’s also a lovely yacht.
 The master cabin had a balcony, so you can imagine that when you get up in the morning, you can have breakfast on it and then roll into the water!
 Or you can roll into the water first and then come up for breakfast!

 What did you like best about Seaclusion?